open-ephys/gui-docs/source/User-Manual/Plugins/Python-Processor.rst

 .. py:function:: stop_acquisition(self)

-   Called before stopping acquisition.
-Allows the script to do some finalization before acquisition stops.
+   Called after stopping acquisition.
+Allows the script to do some finalization after acquisition stops.

 .. py:function:: start_recording(self, recording_dir)

    Called before starting recording.
-Allows the script to do some setup/initialization before recording starts.
+Informs the plugin that the GUI is now recording data, in case it needs to save any information of its own.

    :param recording_dir: directory where recording related files are supposed to be stored

 .. py:function:: stop_recording(self)

    Called before stopping recording.
-Allows the script to do some finalization before recording stops.
+Informs the plugin that the GUI is no longer recording data.

-Using this template, any type of data processing can be done in Python in real-time and the data buffer `can` be overwritten with the new processed data which will be received by downstream processors.
+Using this template, any type of data processing can be done in Python in real-time.
+The data buffer should be overwritten with the new processed data, which will be received by downstream processors.

+An example script is provided in the plugin's GitHub repository in the form of a `Butterworth Bandpass filter <https://github.com/open-ephys-plugins/python-processor/blob/main/Modules/examples/bandpass_filter.py>`__.
+This filter is the same as the one used in the GUI's built-in Filter Node plugin.

 ..
-Note:: With the processing being done in Python, there are some obvious constraints such as increased latency, especially with high-channel-count data.
+Note:: Pay careful attention to the latency introduced by processing data in Python, especially with high-channel-count data.

-One example script is provided in the plugin's GitHub repository in the form of a `Butterworth Bandpass filter <https://github.com/open-ephys-plugins/python-processor/blob/main/Modules/examples/bandpass_filter.py>`__.
-This filter is the same as the one used in the Filter Node plugin.
+Limitations
+######################

+The Python plugin currently only handles continuous data, not events or spikes.
+In the future, we plan to add the ability to send events and spikes to and from the Python module.